 This page and the links to submenu tell you all about me.
 It describes my Curriculum Vitae, my days in Bombay, my experience of studying with Open University for a degree in Computing and IT' and the modules I studied at Open University.
 My interests and hobbies are also detailed.Back To Top

-I have installed Chakra an Arch Linux-based distro with KDE on a partition(the last image above).
-It is quite nice, but needs getting used too.
-Of all the flavours of Arch, and tinycore linux, I managed to install chakra successfully.
+I have also tried Manjaro an Arch Linux-based distro with KDE/XFCE It is quite nice, but needs getting used too.
+Of all the flavours of Arch, and tinycore linux, I managed to install Manjaro as well as Arch Linux successfully.
 The others, Cinnarch,archbang and tinycore all worked well with virtual box, but did not quite install on a partition.
 I guess, the problem was with the ati-video drivers.
 Arch Linux itself works quite nicely.
-I will install that in place of chakra.
-I am just trying to reduce my dependence on Ubuntu alone, just in case the day arrives when Ubuntu is no longer an option.Back To Top
+I would install Manjaro in place of Ubuntu flavours if/when Ubuntu is no longer an option.Back To Top

 This page is a record of how this website was designed.
 I also hope to write blogs on various topics, including Linux and Ubuntu and also other things such as holidays in UK and abroad.
 If I wish to encourage discussion on anything I write about, I guess I will have to have a comments page and a contact page; that will be some time in future.
 After all this is only a hobby and I have all the time in the world because I only work part-time.